 People who have been involved in car wrecks - including my own stepmother - often experience problems many years later.
 I have watched her undergo multiple surgeries that would not have been necessary but for an auto accident when she was in college.
 I make this point as a reminder that any settlement or verdict must factor in not only what you have been through, but what you are more likely than not to endure in the future.
 We work with a number of experts in this area to help make sure clients are fully compensated for anticipated future hardships.

-For more answers and guidance, call me today at 803-790-2800.
+For more answers and guidance, call me today at 803-790-2800 or start a live chat with us right now.
 You are also welcome to request a free copy of my book, Safety First, Justice Always: Your Guide to South Carolina Auto Accident Law.

 Representing Auto Accident Victims Across South Carolina